ipfs/benchmarks/infrastructure/deploy/README.md

 Nginx is configured to use certificates and will fail if the certificate files are not present.
 On a new deployment, no certificates will be available so before the first run a dummy certificate should be installed with [sudo ./init_letsencrypt.sh](./init_letsencrypt.sh).
 This installs a self signed cert starts nginx and certbot will initiate a handshake with let's encrypt to retrieve the real certificate and replace the self signed cert with the real one.

 Let's encrypt only works with publicly resolvable domains.

+## Continuous Integration and Deployment
+This project is being watched by CircleCi.
+At the end of each successful integration run the runner and test code are redeployed to the controller VM.
+The definition of the tests and deployment is contained in the [CircleCi](/.circleci/config.yml) configuration file.